iblis-ms/python_cmake_build_system/README.md

 	)

 ```
-All multiarguments options can receive a list of values or values one by one.
+All multi arguments options can receive a list of values or values one by one.

 # Can I use it in my project?
-Yes, definetely.
+Yes, definitely.
 The goal of this repo is to share very generic solution of build system approach.
-In build/buildSystem.py there is a generic Python script to help working with CMake.
-You can extends it like it was done in build.py.
+In *build/buildSystem.py* there is a generic Python script to help working with CMake.
+You can extends it like it was done in *build.py*.
 I will extends the generic module to support more build system options, which are commonly used in C++ projects.

 # Author
 Marcin Serwach